CyberFlameGO/svnpython/Doc/library/xml.dom.rst

 .. attribute:: Attr.name

    The attribute name.
-   In a namespace-using document it may include a colon.
+In a namespace-using document it may have colons in it.

 .. attribute:: Attr.localName

    The part of the name following the colon if there is one, else the entire name.
    This is a read-only attribute.

 .. attribute:: Attr.prefix

    The part of the name preceding the colon if there is one, else the empty string.

-.. attribute:: Attr.value

-   The text value of the attribute.
-This is a synonym for the :attr:`nodeValue` attribute.

 .. _dom-attributelist-objects: